TET enzymes: Pain (nociception)

 As described in the article Nociception, nociception is the sensory nervous system's response to harmful stimuli, such as a toxic chemical applied to a tissue.
 In nociception, chemical stimulation of sensory nerve cells called nociceptors produces a signal that travels along a chain of nerve fibers via the spinal cord to the brain.
 Nociception triggers a variety of physiological and behavioral responses and usually results in a subjective experience, or perception, of pain.

 Work by Pan et al. first showed that TET1 and TET3 proteins are normally present in the spinal cords of mice.
 They used a pain inducing model of intra plantar injection of 5% formalin into the dorsal surface of the mouse hindpaw and measured time of licking of the hindpaw as a measure of induced pain.
 Protein expression of TET1 and TET3 increased by 152% and 160%, respectively, by 2 hours after formalin injection.
 Forced reduction of expression of TET1 or TET3 by spinal injection of Tet1-siRNA or Tet3-siRNA for three consecutive days before formalin injection alleviated the mouse perception of pain.
 On the other hand, forced overexpression of TET1 or TET3 for 2 consecutive days significantly produced pain-like behavior as evidenced by a decrease in the mouse of the thermal pain threshold.

 They further showed that the nociceptive pain effects occurred through TET mediated conversion of 5-methylcytosine to 5-hydroxymethylcytosine in the promoter of a microRNA designated miR-365-3p, thus increasing its expression.
 This microRNA, in turn, ordinarily targets (decreases expression of) the messenger RNA of Kcnh2, that codes for a protein known as K_{v}11.1 or KCNH2.
 KCNH2 is the alpha subunit of a potassium ion channel in the central nervous system.
 Forced decrease in expression of TET1 or TET3 through pre-injection of siRNA reversed the decrease of KCNH2 protein in formalin-treated mice.

+Cellular senescence

+A 2025 iScience study reported that experimental suppression of the α-ketoglutarate (AKG)–TET axis in cultured human fibroblasts and peripheral blood mononuclear cells induced multiple senescence-associated features, including increased reactive oxygen species, inflammatory signaling, DNA damage markers, and reduced proliferation.
+In the same study, restoring AKG availability or increasing TET1 expression reduced these senescence-associated markers and partially restored proliferative activity in vitro.

+Because these findings were obtained in cell culture, their broader physiological significance remains to be established.